AyeGill/kludge/README.md

 I've added the .so files necessary for this to run in the /resources file.
 These are only necessary for tests.

-No changes have been tested on android, although they *should* work.
+No changes have been tested on android, although it *should* work.